huangli712/Flink/docs/README.md

 ## Prerequisites

-Make sure that the [`Julia`](https://julialang.org/) was installed in your system and the [`Documenter.jl`](https://github.com/JuliaDocs/Documenter.jl) package was ready.
-The latest versions of them are preferred.
+Make sure that the [`Julia programming language`](https://julialang.org/) was installed in your system and the [`Documenter.jl`](https://github.com/JuliaDocs/Documenter.jl) package was ready.
+The latest versions of them are always preferred.

 ## Compile the docs

-Just type the following command in your terminal
+Just type the following command in your terminal.
+Here `$` is only the prompt.

 ```sh
 $ julia make.jl
 ```

+The `Documenter.jl` will automatically generate some static webs for the documentation.

 ## Read the docs

 If everything is OK, you will find a new directory `build` under the `docs` folder.
-Get in it and then double click the `index.html` file to open it with browser.
+Get in it and then double click the `index.html` file to open it with browser (Chrome or Firefox).
 Enjoy it!